flipt-io/flipt/README.md

 1. Not being able to use feature flags in a subset of services.
 1. Having multiple sources of truth for feature flags depending on the service/implementation which leads to unpredictability.

-Flipt solves all of these issues and more and enables you to focus on your applications, without having to worry about implementing your own feature flag solution that works across your infrastructure.
+Flipt solves all of these issues and more, enabling you to focus on your applications without having to worry about implementing your own feature flag solution that works across your infrastructure.

 On top of this, Flipt provides a nice, modern UI so that you can always monitor the state of your feature flags and experiments in a single place.